 In Luke’s gospel an expert on the law, questioned Jesus regarding what should be done to inherit eternal life.
 Jesus answered by asking him what was written in the law, and the man’s reply was:

-For a long time I understood mercy to mean forgiveness and the withholding of a justly deserved punishment.
-In this story, however, Jesus teaches that it is all of that, but it is also so much more.
+For a long time I had understood mercy to mean forgiveness and the withholding of a justly deserved punishment, which it is.
+But in this story, Jesus redefines mercy and takes it one step further.
+He shows that true mercy is more than withdrawing punishment, it is also about bringing an undeserved blessing!

 Mercy is a love that knows no boundaries.Tweet

-A love that reaches out, even with a small act of compassion, to those with whom one might strongly disagree.
-That has a powerful impact on all those who witness it!
-Can we imagine the power to bring change, if we were more willing to show mercy to one another?
+Mercy is love in action, a love that reaches out even with a small act of compassion, to those with whom one might strongly disagree.
+A limitless love, knowing no boundaries, which has a powerful impact on all those who witness it!